-Just thought of sharing one of the TechNet discussion regarding the removal Orphan Packages from the child sites.
+How to Remove ConfigMgr SCCM Orphan Packages from Child Sites.
+I just thought of sharing one of the TechNet discussions regarding removing Orphan Packages from the child sites.

 Steps to Remove Orphan Packages